DylanMeeus/springboot_jwt_blog/_posts/2016-03-07-hapijs-authentication-secure-your-api-with-json-web-tokens.markdown

 }
 ```

-Hapi routes need to have a route `method` and `path` at a minimun, and a `handler` if they are to be useful.
+Hapi routes need to have a route `method` and `path` at a minimum, and a `handler` if they are to be useful.
 Configuring these details here is self-explanatory, but a few things are likely unfamiliar.
 Down at the bottom, we have a spot for validating input, and in this case, we want to validate the `payload` that comes in.
 If we were accepting params from the user, then we could specify our validation on the `params` key.
 This validation is coming from the `createUserSchema` within the `schemas` subdirectory.

 ```js
 // api/users/schemas/createUser.js